U.S. jobless rate falls to six-year low in September

 The government said 69,000 more jobs had been added to payrolls in July and August than previously estimated.
 Factories added 4,000 jobs in September.
 The retail sector added 35,300 jobs, which the government said largely reflected an end to employment disruptions at a grocery chain in New England.

 There were some downsides in the report.
-Notably, part of the decline in the unemployment rate was because workers left the labour force.
-The share of the population with jobs or hunting for one fell to 62.7 percent, its lowest level since 1978.
+Notably, part of the decline in the unemployment rate was because workers left the labor force.
+The share of the population with jobs or hunting for one fell to 62.7 percent, its lowest level since

 That rate has declined in recent years as more workers have retired and as people have given up job hunts due to a weak economy.